Hog Island (Wisconsin): Bird reservation

 In 1908, A. C. Burrill of the State Entomologist's Office in Madison, Wisconsin, publicly advocated the creation of reservations for gulls or other birds in Wisconsin.
 He was able to interest many people, but his efforts failed.

-In 1911, Charles E. Pidgeon surveyed the island for the General Land Office.
+In 1911, Charles E. Pidgeon surveyed the island for the United States General Land Office.
 He wrote a summary:

 The island seems to be of a hard lime stone formation with very little soil but covered with a heavy growth of fir, pine, and cedar.
 There is a reef extending from the North end of the island in a Northwesterly direction to the shore of Washington Island, in many places barely covered with water.
 There is much shoal water between Hog Island and Washington Island which makes navigation very difficult and dangerous.
 The maximum altitude of Hog Island is about 10 ft. above the water and it forms a roosting and breeding place for a large number of sea fowl, chiefly gulls.
 I saw no improvements on the island.

 In 1912, Frank Bond, the chief of the Drafting Division of the General Land Office was responsible for getting Hog Island protected as the Green Bay Reservation in Executive Order 1487 by President William H. Taft in 1912 as the Green Bay Reserve.
 The island was the only one in the reserve.
 Bond's clerk position entailed locating and recommending action on all bird reservations and also preparing executive orders for the President's signature.
 He was a life-long bird lover and was also a member of the American Ornithologists' Union and his local Audubon Society.
 Prior to service in the General Land Office he had been a director of the National Association of Audubon Societies.
 At the time, few people in Wisconsin knew about Bond's work or the creation of the reserve.

 The basis for creating the reservation and also three other new federal bird reserves during the fiscal year ending on June 30, 1912, included an ornithologists' report published in the 1890s on birds beneficial to agriculture.
 The list included game birds, insectivorous birds, and birds of prey.
 The report showed that the populations of beneficial birds altogether had declined over the previous 25 years.